Mandamarri

-Mandamarri is a town and a municipality in Mancherial district in the Indian state of Telangana.
+Mandamarri is a town municipality and mandal located in Mancherial district in the Indian state of Telangana.

 Demographics

 As of 2001 India census, Mandamarri had a population of 66,176.
 Males constitute 51% of the population and females 49%.
 Mandamarri has an average literacy rate of 61%, higher than the national average of 59.5%.
 Male literacy is 70%, and female literacy is 52%.
 10% of the population is under 6 years of age.

 Economy

 Most of the population works in agriculture.
 There are several underground and open cast coal mines under Singareni Collieries Company Limited (SCCL) (Singareni Coal Mines).

 Government and politics

 Civic administration

 Mandamarri Municipality was constituted in 1952 and is classified as a second grade municipality with 36 election wards.
 The jurisdiction of the civic body is spread over an area of 38.84 km2.